Waterstrong/blog/source/_posts/2016-08-31-flyway-in-practice.md

-flyway.init-sqls= # SQL statements to execute to initialize a connection immediately after obtaining it. flyway.locations=classpath:db/migration # locations of migrations scripts. flyway.out-of-order=false # Allows migrations to be run "out of order". flyway.placeholder-prefix=${ # The prefix of every placeholder. flyway.placeholder-replacement=true # Whether placeholders should be replaced. flyway.placeholder-suffix={ # The suffix of every placeholder. flyway.placeholders.*= # Placeholders to replace in Sql migrations. flyway.schemas= # Default schema of the connection and updating flyway.sql-migration-prefix=V # The file name prefix for Sql migrations
+flyway.init-sqls= # SQL statements to execute to initialize a connection immediately after obtaining it. flyway.locations=classpath:db/migration # locations of migrations scripts. flyway.out-of-order=false # Allows migrations to be run "out of order". flyway.placeholder-prefix=  # The prefix of every placeholder. flyway.placeholder-replacement=true # Whether placeholders should be replaced. flyway.placeholder-suffix=} # The suffix of every placeholder. flyway.placeholders.*= # Placeholders to replace in Sql migrations. flyway.schemas= # Default schema of the connection and updating flyway.sql-migration-prefix=V # The file name prefix for Sql migrations